pandavan/AudVLC/README.md

 #Executing AudVLC from Ubuntu Unity Launcher

-- First execute the AudVLC.sh script then search AudVLC in the Search bar
+- First execute the AudVLC.sh or AudVLC-yad.sh script then search AudVLC in the Search bar
 - Then Lock AudVLC to launcher

 #Stoping Streaming (IMPORTANT)

 - You have to press OK to stop the streaming process
 - else you have to kill VLC process manually

+#Installation folder

+-`$HOME/.AudVLC/`